Kotlarov/Python-count-words/README.md

 existence: 24
 creatures: 23

-['countenances', 'countenance']: 37
+countenances, countenance: 37

-['endeavours', 'endeavoured', 'endeavour', 'endeavouring']: 52
+endeavours, endeavoured, endeavour, endeavouring: 52

 Who was right depends on whether you consider the different variations of the word or not!